How and when do researchers apply for APC (Article Processing Charge) funding? New Oxford policy August 2017

 My paper is co-authored – how does applying for an APC work?

 Where a paper has been written in collaboration with authors from other UK universities in receipt of RCUK OA Funding, Oxford will pay the whole APC where the Oxford author is the corresponding author (or equivalent).
-It is anticipated that UK universities will take a similar approach but where this is not the case and an Oxford co-author (who is not the corresponding author or equivalent) is approached to contribute to the cost of an APC, the University will pay a proportion of the cost relative to the number of UK authors supported by Research Council funding Where a paper has been written in collaboration with authors from other countries, Oxford will pay the whole APC upon request from the Oxford co-author.
+It is anticipated that UK universities will take a similar approach but where this is not the case and an Oxford co-author (who is not the corresponding author or equivalent) is approached to contribute to the cost of an APC, the University will pay a proportion of the cost relative to the number of UK authors supported by Research Council funding.
+Where a paper has been written in collaboration with authors from other countries, Oxford will pay the whole APC upon request from the Oxford co-author.

 I am a biomedical author and must make my work OA within 6 months via PubMed Central – yet my journal will not let me deposit the author-accepted version (green).
 How will I be catered for?

-You are eligible for gold funds from the University’s block grant from RCUK.
+Check with the APC team if you are eligible for gold funds from the University’s block grant from RCUK.
 Eligibility is summarised in the University’s APC policy and on the APC application form, both of which are available here.

 What has been RCUK Open Access policy since April 2013?